awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis.md

 ## How Do I Get Started?<a name="iot-tg-whatis-get-started"></a>

-You can build your own models by using the built\-in model editor in the AWS IoT Things Graph console\.
+Explore existing devices and device models in the AWS IoT Things Graph console to see if the ones you want to use in your flows are available\.
+If the ones you want aren't available, you can build your own models by using the built\-in model editor in the AWS IoT Things Graph console\.

-After you define the models and mappings, you define flows by chaining together models and web services\.
+You define flows by chaining together models and web services\.
 Then you deploy the flow\.

+Fore more information about how a flow works, see [How a Flow Works](iot-tg-whatis-howitworks.html)\.
 For examples that demonstrate how this works, see [Getting Started with AWS IoT Things Graph\.](iot-tg-gs.html)